dita-cyber/SOC-L2-Interview-Prep/README.md

 # SOC Analyst Level 2 interview preparation 2025

-Lateral movement is when an attacker, after gaining initial access to a system, moves across the network to find and access other systems, accounts, or data.
-They do this to escalate privileges, maintain persistence, or reach their target (like a domain controller or sensitive data).
+I am currently preparing for an interview for a Level 2 SOC Analyst position.
+I've organized and reviewed key concepts from my GCIH certification materials and articles from leading cybersecurity vendors.
+Additionally, I have leveraged AI to gain deeper insights and enhance the key points of my study guide.
 The material is mainly focused for a MSSP environment and as an L2, I should be familiar with answering the common investigative questions related to:

 •	How something got to the asset - Initial Access Vector<br/>
 •	Is it still there? - Persistence<br/>